-At the Annual Meeting of Stockholders on January 29, 2019, over 97% of the votes cast were in favor of the advisory vote to approve executive compensation.
+At the Annual Meeting of Stockholders on May 22, 2021, over 98% of the votes cast were in favor of the advisory vote to approve executive compensation.
 The Compensation Committee considered this positive result and concluded that the stockholders continue to support the compensation paid to our executive officers and the company's overall pay practices.

-In light of this support, the Compensation Committee decided to retain the core design of our executive compensation program for fiscal year 2018, with an emphasis on short-term and long-term incentive compensation that rewards our senior executives when they successfully implement our business plan and, in turn, deliver value for our stockholders
+In light of this support, the Compensation Committee decided to retain the core design of our executive compensation program for fiscal year 2021, with an emphasis on short-term and long-term incentive compensation that rewards our senior executives when they successfully implement our business plan and, in turn, deliver value for our stockholders.

-The committee will continue to monitor best practices, future advisory votes on executive compensation and other stockholder feedback to guide it in evaluating the alignment of the company's executive compensation program with the interests of the company and its stockholders.
+The Compensation Committee will continue to monitor best practices, future advisory votes on executive compensation and other stockholder feedback to guide it in evaluating the alignment of the company's executive compensation program with the interests of the company and its stockholders.